-• The processor mode can be changed
+- The processor mode can be changed

-by a program that writes directly to CPSR (the processor has to be in privileged mode) or
+- by a program that writes directly to CPSR (the processor has to be in privileged mode) or

-- by hardware whencore responds to an exception or interrupt.
+- by hardware when core responds to an exception or interrupt.

 - Following exceptions and interrupts cause a mode change:

 - Reset

 - Interrupt Request

 - Fast interrupt request

 - Software interrupt

 - Data abort

 - Prefetch abort

 - Undefined instruction

 - Exception and interrupt suspend the normal execution of sequential instructions and jump to a specific location.

 - The processor mode changes form user mode to interrupt mode when an interrupt request occurs due to an external device raising an interrupt to the process core.

-- This change causes user

-- registers r13 and r14 to be banked.
+- This change causes user registers r13 and r14 to be banked.
 They are replaced with registers r13_irq and r14_irq respectively.

 - r13_irq contains the stack pointer for the interrupt request mode.

 - r14_irq contains the return address.

 - The cpsr is copied to spsr_irq.

 - To return back to the user mode, a special return instruction is used that instructs the core to restore the original cpsr from spsr_irq and bank in the user registers r13 and r14.

+- The register spsr can only be modified in a privileged mode.
+There is no spsr available in the user mode.